 Now that you know why it’s been hard to make and stick to a budget, you can forgive yourself for overspending in the past.
 Here’s a step-by-step guide on how to finally create a budget that works for you and your family.

-How to Make a Budget Step 1: Find Your Why
+How to Budget, Step 1: Find Your Why

-Before we talk about the numbers within your budget, step one is to find your “why.”
+Before we talk about the nuts and bolts of your budget, step one is to find your “why.”

-There has to be a reason why today is different from all the other times you tried to manage your finances.
+There has to be a reason why this time is different from all the other times you tried to manage your finances.
 Maybe you’re sick and tired of living paycheck-to-paycheck.
-Or you had a baby, and you want to provide a better life for them.
+Or you had a baby, and you want to provide a nice life for your family.
 Maybe you lost your job, and you realized you need a larger savings account.

 Whatever the reason, hold on to that feeling.
 Learning how to make a budget takes time, but if you have a strong why for doing it, it will be easier to stick to the plan.